Knat-Dev/p5js-ts-project/README.md

 ## Usage

-1. Start the development server: `npm dev`
+1. Start the development server: `npm run dev`
 2. Open your browser and navigate to `http://localhost:5173`
 3. Begin coding and see your changes live on the canvas